aagam117113/rideSharingBackendInSpringboot/README.md

 Spring Security

-Spring Data MongoDB
+MongoDB (Spring Data MongoDB)

-JWT (JSON Web Token)
+JWT Authentication

 Maven

-Ubuntu / Linux Compatible

 ▶️ Running the Project

-Install Java 17 and MongoDB

-Update application.properties if needed

-Build with:

 mvn clean package

-Run:

 mvn spring-boot:run

-📝 Notes
+Make sure MongoDB is running locally on:

+mongodb://localhost:27017/tripmate

+🔑 JWT Usage

-JWT must be included in every protected request:
+Include the token in every protected request:

-Authorization: Bearer <token>
+Authorization: Bearer <your-token-here>

-Default port is 8081 (can be changed in properties file)

-📬 Author

-Tripmate Backend Project
-Developed for academic learning and assignment purposes.
+✨ About

+This project was developed as part of a backend assignment to demonstrate Spring Boot skills such as:

+Clean API development

+Proper authentication flow

+MongoDB repository usage

+Layer separation & validation